 A waveform check is required to see that all contacts are working and that the contact condition is good.
 Electrically cleaning the contacts as decribed previously is only good for burning off oxide or insulating film.
 It will not repair physical contact damage.
 So, even though a vibrator starts reliably, it is still necessary to check the contact condition with a CRO.
 Dirty contacts will overheat because high resistance with current flowing causes heat.
 One set of contacts not working will damage the other set because the vibrator will be working in half wave, with the result that the buffer capacitance is no longer correct, as well as causing DC to saturate the transformer core.

-The early 100 cycle Utah mechanism, also seems perfectly reliable once cleaned up.
-One early synchronous type I cleaned back in 1988 was still working perfectly in 2003 (used in my original Model T Ford radio), and required no further attention.
+The early 100 cycle Utah mechanism seems perfectly reliable once cleaned up.
+One early synchronous type I cleaned back in 1988 (PM104) was still working perfectly in 2003 (used in my original Model T Ford radio), and required no further attention.
 However, this reliability is probably due to this type of vibrator seldom being used in car radios.

-The later series of Ferrocart with the crimped can and 150 cycle Utah mechanism seems to be where more work is required.
+The later series of Ferrocart with the crimped can and 150 cycle Utah mechanism is where more work is required.
 This is the type used in most Astor/Air Chief car radios.

 It should be mentioned that MSP did make an Oak vibrator that is a direct plug in replacement for the 6 and 12V non synchronous Ferrocart types PM237 and PM238.
-These are types V4010 and V4016.
+These are types V4010 and V4016, and have separate contacts for the drive coil.
 As the Oak can is of smaller diameter, the earthing spring contacts often used with the socket will not secure the vibrator, so it needs to be seen that it cannot fall out.
 Remember also, the buffer capacitor must be checked for correct value when changing between different types of vibrator.
 Not only does the frequency affect buffer capacitor value, but so does the duty cycle.

 Is Shunt Drive bad?

-The answer is definitely no. What has given it a bad reputation in Australia is that there has only been one brand sold here which was badly designed; i.e. Ferrocart.
-And, this is the one brand that the Australian restorer is going to encounter more than any other.
+The answer is not as such.
+What has given it a poor reputation in Australia is that there has only been one brand sold here which was either badly designed, or used under incorrect conditions in the radios where it was used.; i.e., the non-synchronous crimped can Ferrocart.
+This is the type of shunt drive vibrator that the Australian restorer is going to encounter more than any other.

 vibrator design notes claim that shunt drive was best, because not